-Our whole philosophy can be summed up by a desire for our pupils to be “Happy Children who achieve”
+Our whole philosophy can be summed up by the desire for our pupils to be “Happy children who achieve”

 - To provide a broad-based curriculum which seeks the highest academic standards and which seeks to meet the varying needs of individual pupils.

 - To foster the development of each child’s skills, knowledge and enthusiasm for learning.